Request a demo

 While commissioning has its challenges, some challenges are unique to retro commissioning.
 These challenges are often due to the age of the building, in one way or another.

-Lack of Plans and Documentation
+Lack of plans and documentation

 An RCx team needs plans, manuals, and other documentation to perform its duties, but these items are often missing in older buildings.
 This makes tracking the systems' layouts, identifying components, or understanding system alterations much more difficult than a commissioning project where all the documents are readily available.

-Lack of Access
+Lack of access

 It's often the case that systems, equipment, and components are hidden over a building's lifetime.
 While everything is out in the open during a Cx, these items might be hidden behind drywall, above ceilings, or in other areas that might be blocked off.
 Finding these items can be difficult during RCx and require more time.

-Quick Payback
+Quick payback

 According to two meta-analyses performed by E Mills in 2004 and 2009, the amount of time required for a retro commissioning project to pay for itself is just 1.1 years.
 This is significantly less time than a standard Cx, which takes 4.2 years.
-This is not to take away from the Cx process's value but to point out that non-commissioned buildings can significantly benefit from the process.

-Energy Savings
+Energy savings

-One of the biggest benefits of retro commissioning is the amount of energy saved by assessing, testing, repairing, replacing, and adjusting poorly-running building equipment.
 According to E Mills' study, 25% of commissioned buildings can save up to 30% in energy consumption.
 Even the lowest 25% can save almost 10% in energy consumption.

 Energy savings from commissioning

 Putting existing equipment under the microscope and identifying the repairs and maintenance associated will typically result in a longer equipment lifespan.
-This reduces the frequency of repair or replacement, further improving savings and preventing unnecessary downtime.

 Indirect benefit of commissioning

-Documentation Availability
+Documentation availability

 RCx provides the building owner with a fresh set of documents required for their building.
 This can include new operations and maintenance manuals, property warranty or service documentation, and ongoing plans and training documents for long-term building use.
-This is a significant benefit, especially for buildings with a lack of proper documentation.

 Improvements in indoor air quality are also a large benefit, especially in older buildings.
 By addressing IAQ concerns found during the assessment, optimizing the ventilation systems, implementing building air filtration, and controlling humidity levels, RCx teams can significantly improve the quality of air that the building occupants are breathing in.